ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 bit of information to each forwarded client request without the client's agreement.
 This bit may be used to indicate if the request request originated from a source that is considered abusive or otherwise has a bad reputation.
 The proxy could attach a flag indicating this to the target.
-The target could use this flag to shadowban clients or other alter whether how the client encapuslated request is processed.
+The target could use this flag to alter how the client encapuslated request is processed.
+For example, the target could use this flag to shadowban client requests, which is a process by which requests are silently ignored without an explicit notification to the client.
 Clients SHOULD take this into consideration when evaluating the fingerprinting surface of any encapsulated request.

 ### Denial of Service {#dos}